dproctor/personal-website/books.markdown

 - The Optimist's Telescope: Thinking Ahead in A Reckless Age (Bina Venkataraman)
 - The Inimitable Jeeves (PG Wodehouse)
 - Classic Indian Cooking (Julie Sahni)
-- Deep Work (Cal Newport)
-  - Should add other books here, including "A World without Email".
-Really enjoyed this.
-Thought it paired compelling framework for thinking about the role of deep work, along with practical tips on making space for it in my life.
 - Varieties of religious experience (William James)
 - The Dream Machine: J.C.R.
 Licklider and the Revolution That Made Computing Personal (M. Mitchell Waldrop)